gferhpc/supercomputing.tue.nl/pages/documentation/index.md

 ![The Umbrella Cluster](../assets/images/hpc-umbrella-full.png){ align=right style="width=300" }

-The TU/e Umbrella HPC Cluster is the HPC cluster of the TU/e consisting of departmental supplied compute (CPU and GPU) resources and managed by the HPC Lab.
-It's one of the High Performance Computing solutions the HPC Lab offers.
+The TU/e Umbrella HPC Cluster is the HPC cluster of the TU/e consisting of departmental supplied compute (CPU and GPU) resources and managed by the Supercomputing Center Infra Team.
+It's one of the High Performance Computing solutions the TU/e Supercomputing Center offers.

 As the TU/e Umbrella HPC Cluster is managed centrally, you can get access with your TU/e account.
 Depending on your department/research group, you can get access to certain part of TU/e Umbrella HPC Cluster.